jmreicha/configs/README.md

 configs
 =======

 A repository for all my configs and dotfiles.
 I also keep track of my preferred command line productivity tools here.

-The easiest way to use this repo is to clone the rep and run the `install.sh` script.
+The easiest way to get started is to clone the repo and run the `install.sh` script.
 Check the following examples for various installation options.

-My current preferred system is `Nix` on Mac OS.
 To install and configure:

 ```bash
 cd configs